j-halladay/microblog/README.md

 ## Descirption

-A test of a flask app that displays hello world
+A test of a flask app that displays microbloging title with a username

 ## Setup